BLabiszak/GenPop_class/README.md

-# GenPop_class
+# Population Genomics class for Bioinformaticians
-The reposotory with dataset and manual for class at AMU Poznań for Bioinformatics students
+The reposotory contains datasets and manuals for a set of 5 computer classes.
+Each folder contains materials for one lab.